jertel/vuegraf/README.md

 ### Docker Compose

-For those that want to run Vuegraf using Docker Compose, the following files have been included: docker-compose.yaml and docker-compose-run.sh.
+For those that want to run Vuegraf using Docker Compose, the following files have been included: `docker-compose.yaml.template` and `docker-compose-run.sh`.
 Copy the`docker-compose.yaml.template` file to a new file called `docker-compose.yaml`.
 In the newly copied file, `vuegraf.volumes` values will need to be changed to the same directory you have created your vuegraf.json file.
-Additionally, adjust the persistent host storage path for the Grafana and InfluxDB data stores.
+Additionally, adjust the persistent host storage path for the Grafana and InfluxDB data volumes.

 Finally run the `docker-compose-run.sh` script to start up the multi-container application.